rticommunity/rtiacademy/chat_app/README.md

 In this directory you will find the code for the **_Writing a Connext DDS Chat Application_** course.

-This example builds a command-line chat application using Connext DDS.
+This example builds a chat application using Connext DDS.
 It defines the types, the topics and the Quality of Service best suited for a scalable distributed application.

-## Prerequisites

-- Connext 6.1.0

 ## Versions